lcnetdev/marc2bibframe2/README.md

     xsltproc xsl/marc2bibframe2.xsl test/data/marc.xml

+### Preprocessing (new as of Oct 2023)
+An option preprocessing step will attempt to split individual MARC records into multiple MARC records with the additional MARC records representing different Instances of the same Work in the original or source MARC record.
+It takes a MARC/XML record as input and will output a marc:collection of one or more MARC records.
+See the Preprocess 0 document in the [spec/](spec/) directory.
+Like the main stylesheet, it can be invoked:

+    xsltproc xsl/ConvSpec-Preprocess0-Splitting.xsl test/data/marc.xml

 ### Converter parameters
 The converter supports several optional parameters:
 - `baseuri` - the URI stem for generated entities.
 Default is